 Sure, we're starting off with a cheaper option, but it's big on quality.
-Aloft sits right next to the ExCel International Convention Centre and is handy for London City Airport (there’s a shuttle) and the DLR.
-Service is minimal, but in a welcoming way; shove your credit card into the self-check-in and your key-card is dispensed, giving you access to the upper floors by lift, where further funky lighting guides you to your room (think modern, masculine decor with high-tech mod cons).
+Aloft sits right next to the ExCel Centre and is handy for London City Airport (there’s a direct shuttle) and the DLR.
+Service is minimal, but in a welcoming way; shove your credit card into the self-check-in and your key card is dispensed, giving you access to the upper floors by lift, where funky lighting guides you to your room (think modern, masculine decor with high-tech mod cons).
 Your card also gets you into the pool and gym.
 Free wifi throughout, five meeting rooms and a lively bar-diner are other winning features for business travellers.
 Grab and go food is abailable as well as a load of snacks, and a vibrant bar.
 That's the working day (and evening) sorted.